top of page

 Loan Program Impacts

-To date, active Indigenous loan guarantee programs have enabled 149 Indigenous groups to acquire equity positions across 24 major projects in Canada.
+To date, active Indigenous loan guarantee programs have enabled 164 Indigenous groups to acquire equity positions across 26 major projects in Canada through 28 transactions.
 Some Indigenous groups are counted more than once, reflecting participation in multiple projects.
-Collectively, these transactions represent approximately $1.82 billion in loan guarantees issued through four active loan programs.
+Collectively, these transactions represent approximately $2.6 billion in loan guarantees issued through four active loan programs.

 Totals by program